How Many People Speak French, And Where Is It Spoken?

 French is somewhat unusual in that it shares official status with other languages in many countries across the world.
 For example, in the Democratic Republic of Congo, which was a Belgian colony, there are 28 million French speakers.
 French was chosen as the official language because of its perceived neutrality — though no language is “neutral,” especially when it comes from a colonizing country — acting as a lingua franca to facilitate communication between the indigenous ethnic groups, the majority of whom speak one of four national languages: Lingala, Kikongo, Tshiluba and Swahili.

-Returning to Europe, just under half of the population in Belgium and approximately one in five people in Switzerland speak French as a native language.
+Returning to Europe, just under half of the population in Belgium and approximately one in five Swiss nationals speak French as a native language.
 It’s also widely spoken in Luxembourg, which we recently rated as one of Europe’s most multilingual countries.
 If you add all these French speakers together, you come to around 80 million, which makes French the second most widely spoken mother tongue in Europe after German.
 The mathematicians among you will have already established that European French speakers constitute approximately 40% of the global total.

 How Many People In North America Speak French?